tanmay325/Ekart/README.md

 ## About

-This is a demo project for practicing Spring + Thymeleaf.
+This is a Ekart demo project for practicing Spring + Thymeleaf.
 The idea was to build some basic shopping cart web app.

 It was made using **Spring Boot**, **Spring Security**, **Thymeleaf**, **Spring Data JPA**, **Spring Data REST and Docker**.
 Database is in memory **H2**.